share/sharedb/docs/types/index.md

 ```

 {: .warn }
-The short-hand name can also be used (eg `'rich-text'`), but these don't have to be unique, so types may clash if multiple types with the same name have been registered.
+The short-hand name can also be used (e.g. `'rich-text'`), but these don't have to be unique, so types may clash if multiple types with the same name have been registered.
 Best practice is to use the URI.